 Northeast Archives of Folklore and Oral History

-All materials acquired by the Maine Folklife Center are housed in and managed by the Northeast Archives of Folklore and Oral History.
-Within the 160 plus collections containing over 3,700 individual accessions (which includes roughly 12,600 photographs, 2,500 slides, 3,000 audio recordings, and 325,000 pages of printed materials) in the Archives, the range of topics covered is very broad.
+The material in NAFOH covers a very broad range of topics.
+NAFOH has 160 plus collections containing over 3,700 accessions (which includes roughly 12,600 photographs, 2,500 slides, 3,000 audio recordings, and 325,000 pages of printed materials) and is growing as more items are donated.

 Collections in the Northeast Archives of Folklore and Oral History at the Maine Folklife Center include those that have been generated through various class activities and grant based initiatives, as well as materials that have been deposited by donors from outside the University community.
 Much of the material is in the form of oral history interviews, but there are also class papers, topical surveys, field journals, photographs, commercial publications and recordings, exhibit materials, printed ephemera, and other kinds of documentation.